Care for the most vulnerable – Shifting the power

 This change in mind-set to a person-centred power base has been around for a few years but individualised funding with the NDIS has forced the change.
 The other industry sector change is the creation of the NDIS Quality and Safeguarding Commission and the fraud taskforce for investigating providers, as reported by ProBono.
 Now more than ever the spotlight is on providers compliance with policies and processes.
 Tailoring the services for the participant and not the other way round, can only be a good thing.

-Centro CORE have crafted best-practice policies and processes to meet the new standards of the NDIS Quality and Safeguards Commission.
+Our products include best-practice policies and processes to meet the new standards of the NDIS Quality and Safeguards Commission.
+Find out which product is for you.